HashubYC/learngit/readme.txt

-Git is version cintrol system.
+Git is distributed version cintrol system.
 Git is free sofeware.